Errors should be as loud and early as possible, not console filling variant messes

 Versioning

-Patch versions are used for bug fixes and documentation changes
+Patch versions indicate bug fixes and documentation changes